moogah/react_redux_apollo_testing/README.md

 )(ReactWithRedux);
 ```

 This wires up the React and Redux engines for us, which is great.
-Unfortunatly this also means our simple reach component is no longer so simple:
+Unfortunatly this also means our simple react component is no longer so simple:
 ```
 <Provider store={{...}}>
   <Connect(ReactWithRedux)>